you2lyou2/Recognizing_Characters/README.md

 # Recognizing_Characters
-This is about project conducted for students to make contents through program to recognize characters
+This is about project conducted in DHS for students to make contents through program to recognize characters